vtexdocs/dev-portal-content/docs/guides/Integration-Guides/erp-integration-guide/erp-integration-set-up-order-integration.md

 ## Configuring the order feed

 Before using the order feed to track status changes, you should configure the filtering rule applied to it using the [Update feed configuration](https://developers.vtex.com/docs/api-reference/orders-api#post-/api/orders/feed/config) endpoint in the Orders API.
-You can use the [Retrieve feed configuration](https://developers.vtex.com/docs/api-reference/orders-api#get-/api/orders/feed) endpoint to check the current feed configuration at any time.
+You can use the [Get feed configuration](https://developers.vtex.com/docs/api-reference/orders-api#get-/api/orders/feed/config) endpoint to check the current feed configuration at any time.

 ### Filter